-Category 4 sunglasses have dark lenses for use in extreme sun conditions where high glare or intense sunlight is experienced.
-Category 4 lenses let in less than 8% of light – this makes them suitable for activities like skiing, mountain climbing, high altitude hiking and desert trekking.
-Models available include photochromic light adjusting sunglasses with lenses that darken to category 4 in intense sun/high glare conditions.
-Category 4 lenses are also suitable for eyes that are very sensitive to sunlight.
+Category 4 sunglasses have dark lenses for use in environments where high glare or intense sunlight is experienced.
+Category 4 lenses let in 8% (or less) of light – this makes them suitable for activities like skiing, mountain climbing, high altitude hiking and desert trekking.
+Included are photochromic models with light adjusting lenses that darken to Category 4.
+Category 4 lenses are also suitable for eyes that are sensitive to sunlight.
 Find out more information about lens categories.

 Showing all 20 results